jianfenglan/jianfenglan.github.io/explorations.md

         </div>
     </div>

     <div class="gallery-card" onclick="openModal(this)" data-title="Busan 🇰🇷" data-meta="6 April, 2024" data-content="<p>Standing on the breakwater at Haeundae, I couldn’t help but wonder — if a tsunami🌊 hit, which way would I run?
-That said, the night view of Busan from the Hwangnyeongsan mountaintop is absolutely worth the climb</p>">
+Plus, the night view of Busan from the Hwangnyeongsan mountaintop is absolutely worth the climb</p>">
         <img src="{{ '/images/Busan.jpeg' | relative_url }}">
         <div class="gallery-caption">
             <h3>Busan 🇰🇷</h3>